islamic-network/api.aladhan.com/README.md

 This will bring up several containers:

 1. aladhan_api - This is the actual PHP / Apache instance.
-This runs on https://localhost:7070 - see https://localhost:7070/v1/status.
+This runs on http://localhost - see http://localhost/status.
 3. aladhan_memcached - This is the Memcached Container.

 #### Build and Contribute

 **Please note that the Dockerfile included builds a production ready container which has opcache switched on and xdebug turned off, so you will only see your changes every 5 minutes if you are developing.
-To actively develop, change the ```FROM vesica/php72:latest``` line to ```vesica/php72:dev```.**
+To actively develop, change the ```FROM islamicnetwork/php:8.1-apache``` line to ```FROM islamicnetwork/php:8.1-apache-dev```.**

 With the above ```docker-compose up``` command your code is mapped to the aa-app docker container.
 You can make any changes and simply refresh the page to see them in real-time.